TITO-Threat-Intel/TITO-Framework/2-ITO.md

 # Step 2: Threat Tracking

-Once you've identified the *threat* as defiined in **Step 1**, it's time to track relevant and actionable information.
+Once you've identified the *threat* as defined in **Step 1**, it's time to track relevant and actionable information.
 This means moving on to the other three elements of the TITO Framework, namely, the "-ITO."

-The TITO framework is separated into two different phases because really, they are two distinct elements.
+The TITO framework is grouped into two core phases, with four elements.
 In essence, identifying THREAT tells you **where** to apply the rest of the framework.
 If you successfully mitigate the threat by removing points, you no longer have to go through the -ITO elements for those threats.
 Think of TITO then as a living creature, and by eliminating the first *T*, you've cut the head off the beast: you no longer have to worry about the arms and legs.

 As long as the threat still exists, you need to be doing the rest of these things: